Latest Updates

 - Costs less: Dollar for dollar, the Dyson V10 provides exceptional value, the cheaper option than the V11.
 Cleaning tests show that the V10 performs almost the same, at least on picking up surface dirt, with just a minuscule 1% difference.

-- Runs for an hour: Dyson says that the V10 will run for 60 minutes, and tests show that it exceeds this figure at 61 minutes.
+- Runs for an hour: Dyson says the V10 will run for 60 minutes, and tests show it exceeds that at 61 minutes.
 But that’s using non-motorized attachments.
 Even with the cleaning heads, it will run close to 29 minutes, an excellent number for a cordless.

-- You want the fluffy tool: This tool works wonders on bare floors and can pick up small dirt pieces.
+- You want the fluffy tool: It works wonders on bare floors and can pick up small dirt particles.
 Unfortunately, the V11 Absolute is only available in the UK.
 So, if you need this tool, go for the V10 Absolute.

 4 Reasons to Consider the Dyson V11

-- Better deep cleaning tool: The V11’s higher airflow is felt most in deep cleaning carpet, which is where it shines.
+- Better deep-cleaning tool: The V11’s higher airflow is most noticeable during deep cleaning carpet, where it shines.
 It could still pick up 99% even in the middle power setting.

 - Cleans for more than an hour: Both options have a listed run time of 60 minutes.
-However, tests show that the V11 will run significantly longer – up to 80 minutes (40 minutes using the torque drive tool in the medium setting)!
+However, tests show that the V11 will run significantly longer—up to 80 minutes (40 minutes with the torque drive tool on the medium setting)!

 - Digital screen display: This screen tells you the battery status, cleaning mode, and when to clean the filter.
 It is a feature unique to the V11 Torque Drive (and Absolute in the UK).

-- Automatically adjusts suction: It has a sensor that detects the floor type (carpet or hard floor) and automatically adjusts suction to fit the surface.
-Dyson calls it the Dynamic Load Sensor that will detect resistance and change motor speed accordingly.
+- Automatically adjusts suction: It has a sensor that detects the floor type (carpet or hard floor) and adjusts suction accordingly.
+Dyson calls it the Dynamic Load Sensor, which detects resistance and adjusts motor speed accordingly.